Ernest Troubridge: Post-war service

 Troubridge remained in the Balkans for several months after the end of the war, and returned to Britain in early 1919, having been promoted to admiral in January 1919.
 While he was able to restore his position, he attempted to intervene without orders in the establishment of Béla Kun's Hungarian Soviet Republic in March 1919.
 His actions brought questionable results, and he remained out of favour with the Admiralty.
 His experience in the Danube area led to his appointment as president of a provisional inter-allied Danube Commission in 1919.
 He was replaced by a representative favoured by the Foreign Office on the establishment of the permanent international Danube commission, but when this representative, and a representative favoured by the Admiralty both departed, Troubridge was recalled in June 1920.
-He had been created a Knight Commander of the Order of St Michael and St George in June 1919.
+He had been appointed a Knight Commander of the Order of St Michael and St George in June 1919.
 His tenure as president of the commission lasted until March 1924, during which time he was placed on the retired list by the Admiralty, on the grounds that his salary came from the commission.